Australian Rules Football

-Several football kicking competitions have been held in the past, featuring players competing for the honour of longest kick, and best accuracy and style.
 On the World of Sport TV show on channel 7 a kicking competition ran for 10 years from 1964.
-A kicking competition returned in 2002, with players competing in an accuracy competition on Grand Final day.
+A kicking competition returned in 2002, with players competing in an accuracy competition on Grand Final day, and returning in 2015.
+A goal kicking and kicking efficiency assessment has also been added to the AFL Combine.

 World of Sport's Champion Kick Competitions